Xilinx/xup_vitis_network_example/Ethernet/README.md

 The 100G Ethernet Subsystem offers an integrated 100 Gigabit per second (Gbps) Ethernet Media Access Controller (MAC), Physical Coding Sublayer (PCS), IEEE 802.3bj Reed-Solomon Forward Error Correction (RS-FEC), and 100GE Auto-Negotiation/Link Training (AN/LT) IP to enable solutions such as KR4, CR4, SR4, CWDM4, PSM4, or ER4f for high performance applications.

-> **Note:** RS-FEC and Auto-Negotiation/Link Training are not enabled in this kernel.
+> **Note:** Auto-Negotiation/Link Training is not enabled in this kernel.

 ### cmac_sync

 This IP implements the Core Bring Up Sequence described in the [PG203](https://docs.xilinx.com/v/u/en-US/pg203-cmac-usplus)

+### frame_padding

+This IP implements optional frame padding to 60 or 64 bytes.
+The padding mode is set at compile-time by the `PADDING_MODE` parameter as follows: mode `0` indicates no padding, mode `1` (default) pads to 60 bytes, and mode `2` pads to 64 bytes.

 ### Clock Domain Crossing